 Fifty Shades?
 No!
 I would never read such puke!
 How dare she compare Charley to Anastasia!

-…But honestly, I should have told her to find something else (but I didn’t and I also find that hilarious) because now that I’m done with this book and had to sit through all the pregnant mirror sex, I’m legit uncomfortable and things might as well be Fifty Shades around here.
+I should have told her to find something else (but I didn’t and I find that hilarious) because now that I’m done with this book with all its pregnant mirror sex, I’m legit uncomfortable and things might as well be Fifty Shades around here.

 I wouldn’t even want to do that un-pregnant.